georginik31144/ministra-install/README.md

 https://wiki.infomir.eu/eng/ministra-tv-platform/ministra-installation-guide/ministra-tv-platform-installation

+WHAT TO DO IF PHING EXECUTION FAILS ON UBUNTU 16.04

+File to patch:

+build.xml

 Before executing ministra-install.sh, make sure of the following:
 - The ministra-<version>.zip file is in the same directory as this script
 - The script has execute permissions (chmod +x install.sh)